 Featuring Ch.
 Glenbrook The Great Gatsby

 Our pups will usually go to their new homes at about 8-9 weeks of age.
-This is the best time for social development, and they will have had their first vaccination as well.

 All meals/drinks must be given either luke warm or at room temperature and all feeding times should remain consistent.
 Puppies must consume only good quality puppy food and low lactose puppy milk.
 Do not feed adult dog food or cow’s milk.
 Adult dog food is not suitable and does not contain the necessary calcium etc. With breakfast and dinner meals, our puppies also have a puppy milk drink prior to going to bed at night.